 Why does it need our help?

 Humboldt’s Flying squirrel can be found in forested habitats along the Pacific coast of North America, from Southern British Columbia to Southern California.
 Their range overlaps that of the northern flying squirrel (G sabrinus).
-However, even though they live side-by-side in some places, they aren’t breeding together; and scientists don’t understand why.
-This is noteworthy given that the northern flying squirrel and southern flying squirrel have been shown to hybridize.
 So far, the data collected on this specific species is minimal.
 Researchers still need to assess their abundance and the role they play in their ecosystem.

 Did you know?

 - Humboldt’s flying squirrel is what scientists call a “cryptic species”.
 They are hidden in plain view because they appear to be another species.

 - Right now, the easiest way to distinguish the northern and Humboldt’s squirrel from each other is through genetic and geography studies.